jungwolf/AoC2020/readme.txt

 -Day 8
 -part 1
 Run programs using sql!
 I used "connect by" to keep state and walk through the program lines.
 The program had an infinite loop which is trivially handled by the "nocycle" clause.
+Couldn't have done it without the research from Day 6.
 -part 2
 Programming through Cartesian joins.
 Debug a program by running hundreds of off-by-one variations!

 -Day 9
+"I am large, I contain Cartesian joins." -- Walt Whitman, known for pushing the boundary on BigO computation.
+-part 1
+Yet another Cartesian join.
+These are programming puzzles and assume, at a basic level, one can save state in variables between statements.
+That's a lot harder to do in a single sql statement.
+One way I'm getting around the issue is by brute forcing the solution using Cartesian joins and then filtering out the answer.
+-part 2
+Similar to the first but with a little math trick too.
+Fun.